albasoft2020/volumio-plugins/plugins/music_service/bauerradio/README.md

 ### Development plan:
 - [x] Provide station browser which also list premium channels and can play them directly from the Volumio system
+- [ ] Get more of the track metadata
 - [ ] Provide some authentication/log in mechanism to log into a Bauer user account and set permission according to subscription levels
 - [ ] Add catch-up (listen again) listings where available